vtlmks/retroremake_framework/README.md

 ### Adding Remakes and Selectors

-To contribute a new selector or remake:
+To start writing a new selector or remake:

-1. Navigate to the root of the project.
+1. Navigate to the root of the framework.

 2. Run either of the following scripts:
    - For a new remake: